 Out of your marriage, comes a force so deadly, that you might want to end your life, intentionally.

-A suicide rate of divorced men that is 40 percent higher than that of married men.
+The suicide rate of divorced men is 40 percent higher than that of married men.

 People make the mistake of thinking that men no longer want marriage because of the availability of casual premarital sex.